^

 23 June 2012, 12:29

-People will learn to erase unpleasant memories
+People will be taught to erase unpleasant memories

-In the next part, the volunteers were given key words and the words they picked themselves.
-The scientists asked them to either recall the event, which is connected with this pair of words, or not think about associations.
-As a result, the participants in the study could recall the cause of the event, but they easily forgot what exactly happened, and how it relates to them personally.
+In the next part, the volunteers were given key words and words they had chosen themselves.
+The scientists asked them to either remember an event that was associated with this pair of words or not to think about associations.
+As a result, the study participants could remember the reason for the event, but easily forgot what exactly happened and how it affected them personally.

 You are reporting a typo in the following text: